 The Women’s Forum was founded in 1992 to provide members of the Otterbein community to network, share ideas through educational meetings, consider women’s issues, formulate and advance positions relating to women’s issues, and serve staff and students.
 The Forum also collaborates with the Women’s Studies Program on women’s issues.

-Meetings are held two to three times a semester and feature a variety of speakers who address issues of interest to women and their allies.
+Meetings are held two to three times a year and feature a variety of speakers who address issues of interest to women and their allies.
 The forum also honors women or men who have made significant contributions in support of women at Otterbein with the Bread and Roses Award each spring.

 Bread and Roses Award

 The Otterbein University Women’s Forum Bread and Roses Award was established in 1992 to honor women or men who have made significant contributions in support of women.
 This award honors an individual’s accomplishments and efforts in the area of women’s issues.
 In the past year of 2017, we have celebrated the 25th Anniversary for this largest Women’s Forum event on campus, by presenting “Remarkable Women at Otterbein, Then and Now”.
 At this special moment, we gave two Honorary Awards to two role models for women at Otterbein university – Otterbein’s 20th president Dr. Kathy Krendl and Dr. Beth Daugherty.